 The fashion show culminated with evening dresses (robes du soir), dance dresses (robes à danser), long evening dresses (robes du soir longues), grand evening dresses (robes grand soir) and spectacular gala dresses (robe de gala).
 Traditionally, the end of the collection was marked by the wedding gown (robe de mariée).
 Although these days a designer does not have to show his collection in a particular order, the wedding dress is still almost always the final, dramatic climax of a catwalk show.

-Admittance to view an haute couture collection was strictly controlled.
+Entry to an haute couture collection was strictly controlled.
 At houses such as Dior and Balenciaga, the collections were presented first to the fashion press, then to commercial buyers from North America, then buyers from Europe, and then, a month later, to private clients.
 Finally, they were shown to the interested public on a daily basis for many months.
 Each garment was made specifically for the house model who wore it, so that it fitted perfectly and looked its best.

 Dior’s collections took place in a perfumed, crowded grand salon and were often attended by celebrities and film stars.
 Balenciaga’s sometimes lasted two hours and were conducted in complete silence, apart from the number of each design being called out.